PetitPrince/TeDiGe-2/readme.md

 License
 --------
 TeDiGe-2 is under Creative Commons 3 Attribution (CC3 BY) ![CC3 BY Logo](http://i.creativecommons.org/l/by/3.0/ch/88x31.png "CC3 BY Logo")

 Also, TeDiGe-2 is not affiliated nor endorsed by the Tetris Company (except if they happend to fork it :D).
-Yes, I know I use your trademark, but don't sue me, it would be stupid.
+Yes, I know I use your trademark, but don't sue me, it would be stupid and counterproductive.